richard-ramos/demo-embark/tutorial/4-SmartContract.md

 ```

 #### Upvote/Downvote a post
 We want to be able to asign a score to the posts.
 For that, let's work on the function `vote()` from which the users will be able to upvote or downvote each post.
-NOTE: this voting mechanism is very naive and not recomended to be used on real life due to not being sybil resistant:
+NOTE: this voting mechanism is very naive and not recomended to be used on real life due to not being Sybil resistant:

 1. Determine if the post exists, and if we have already voted
 ```